Probabilistic Gathering Of Agents With Simple Sensors: The discrete algorithm

 \subsection{Simulation Results and System Behavior}

-Typical simulation results of gathering are shown in Figure \ref{qty40stp1strt70} and \ref{qty150stp1strt70}.
-In all the simulations we ran, a number of agents is randomly placed in the plane, and in all cases the system converges to an area within circular region of radius $1$, whose "center" wanders at random in the plane.
+Typical simulation results of gathering are shown in \cref{fig:discrete evolution}.
+In all the simulations we ran, a number of agents are randomly placed in the plane, and in all cases the system converges to an area within a circular region of radius less than $1$, whose ``center" wanders at random in the plane.
+Empirically, once we have reached convergence, this radius seems to randomly fluctuate around the value $\frac{1}{2}$ with variance decreasing with the number of agents.
+Furthermore, once convergence has been achieved, any departure from the unit disk implies a radius lower than $2$ due to the rules of motion, and empirically it decreases again to go back to convergence within a disk of radius at most $1$.
+This phenomenon seldom happens and only on systems with very few agents, typically less than $5$.

-Figure \ref{ConvergenceTime_VS_n} summarizes $75$ simulation runs with different number of agents, spread uniformly over the same initial area.
-Notice that the effect of the number of agents on the convergence time of the system is linear.
+We found that, for estimating the expected time of convergence, a choice of $1{,}000$ runs provides a reliable estimator.
+A detailed analysis of this choice is presented as supplementary material in \cref{an subsec: Discrete analysis nb runs}. \Cref{ConvergenceTime_VS_n} summarizes $1{,}000$ simulation runs with different number of agents, spread uniformly over the same initial area.
+Notice that the effect of the number of agents on the convergence time of the system is linear, and we found a slope of approximately $20$ unit time-steps per number of agents.

-As shown in Figure \ref{EmptyNonEmptyBack}, only the agents occupying the corners of the convex-hull of the constellation may select orientation with empty back half-planes, thus only they may jump, while the inner agents necessarily stay put until they become external.
+As shown in \cref{EmptyNonEmptyBack}, only the agents occupying the corners of the convex-hull of the constellation may select an orientation with empty back half-planes, thus only they may jump, while the inner agents necessarily stay put until they become external.
 Since agents' headings change randomly, agents on the convex-hull of the system have a high probability to jump towards all other agents, hence the system tends to gather, as shown in the simulations.
-But this simplified account of the system's dynamics is not accurate, as discussed in the sequel.

-An adversarial argument proves, however, that a system like we defined may even diverge, however this happens with very low probability.

-Consider a system of two agents, $n=2$, and assume that the agents' headings are (almost) perpendicular to the line they define and oriented in opposite directions (so that we have $0<\hat{\theta}_i(k) \cdot [p_j(k)-p_i(k)] <<1$ and $\hat{\theta}_j(k)= -\hat{\theta}_i(k)$).
-Since both their back half planes are empty they both jump forward, and obviously we have that the distance between them increases.
+But this simplified account does not take into consideration the fact that even divergence may occur due to blind unit jumps, however with negligibly small probability.
+An adversarial argument clearly illustrates this.
+Indeed, consider a system of two agents, $n=2$, and assume that the agents' headings are (almost) perpendicular to the line they define and oriented in opposite directions (so that we have $0<\hat{\theta}^\intercal_i(k) [p_j(k)-p_i(k)] \ll1$ and $\hat{\theta}_j(k)= -\hat{\theta}_i(k)$).
+Since both their back half-planes are empty they both jump forward, and obviously we have that the distance between them increases as a result of the move.

-We next suggest a modified gathering algorithm with piecewise continuous-time dynamics, for which we can actually prove gathering to a very small region in finite expected time.
+We next suggest a modified gathering algorithm with continuous-time dynamics, for which we can prove gathering to a very small region in finite expected time.